martiiv/cloudproject/README.md

 There was a lot of back and forth in the beginning of our project, when it comes to deciding the project topic of our project.
 The problem was that there was a few problems with different APIs we need to be able to create the wanted functionalities for our early plans on project topics.
 Once we had decided to go for the route planner we had problems with the geo API, but luckily it went very well to change to another API.
+**Ealy start, coded early to find api problems, met frequently to work and discuss, use of git branches**

 If we were to do to something different with our project we would have chosen to use the GitLab tool milestone.
 By using milestones we would have been able to track better our issues.
 Since the milestone tool groups issues that corresponds to a project, feature or time period.
 Thus, it would be easier to set different time periods on the different issues to when they needed to be complete and this would have given us a better overview of the different parts of the project that needs to be completed.
+**More frequent issue updates, proper meeting summary discussion, split workload properly, document more (what we tried what failed when coding), decide on topic earlier, use a more test driven approach when coding**

 Communication within the group is something that went well in the project.
-Every group member were good at creating issues in GitLab and thus it made it easy for everyone to see what has been implemented and what has not been done yet.
-Creating the different endpoints we needed for the implementation of our application went really well.
+Every group member were good at creating issues in GitLab and thus it made it easy for everyone to see what has been implemented and what has not been done yet. **Nja egt ikke?** Creating the different endpoints we needed for the implementation of our application went really well.
 The learning outcome of the project part of the course has been rewarding for us in getting a better understanding of what we have learned during the course.
 In the project part we have had to use a lot of the knowledge we got from assignment 1 and assignment 2, and we have been able to improve our skills and knowledge in parts like webhooks and error handling due to working on this more in the project.
 Another thing that also worked well was using branches in Gitlab and pushing and pulling the different work the group members had done.
 And at the end merging it all together.

 ###Reflection on the hard aspects of the project:
 The hard aspects of the project has been a few things.
 First we struggled with the webhook implementation.
 The hard part has been to understand what we wanted the users to get notifications on and how to